 Martha Wethington, Service Account Manager

 Chelsea Boyer: Knowing how to bend pipe, set up welding equipment, takeoffs, layout, and problem-solving skills.

 Crystal Kerr: Great communication, people skills, listening, and being able to recognize people’s needs and wants heavy multi-tasking, organization, and follow-up.

 Sheryl Sills: Good grammar and spelling, and organization.
-Also, the ability to know what a customer needs to understand what tasks need to be done.
+Also, the ability to know what a customer needs.

 Melissa Smith: Attention to detail, agility, ability to have a working relationship with diverse groups and levels, & clear effective communication

 Martha Wethingon: Understanding each trade to be able to assist the customer to the best of my knowledge.

 Eliza Zapata: Critical thinking, measuring, conduit runs, pulling wire, sizing wire, installing new equipment, and general construction knowledge.